HomerLee2016/skill-map/README.md

 An interactive, web-based tool for defining and visualizing educational roadmaps, skill trees, and structured learning paths using YAML.

-This project provides a split-pane interface with a live YAML text editor on the left and an interactive, zoomable/pannable Node/Graph visualization on the right powered by React Flow.
+This project provides a workspace with a live YAML text editor, a roadmap sidebar, and an interactive, zoomable/pannable node graph powered by React Flow.

 ## Features

 - **YAML-Based Definition**: Define your skill trees and roadmap nodes hierarchically using simple and readable YAML structure.
 - **Live Visualization**: Real-time rendering of the node tree as you type.
+- **Roadmap Sidebar**: Browse available roadmaps from a dedicated sidebar with a `Roadmaps` header and a `Show YAML` toggle.
-- **Interactive Graph**: Pan, zoom, and adjust nodes in a responsive canvas powered by React Flow.
+- **Interactive Graph**: Pan, zoom, select, edit, and delete nodes in a responsive canvas powered by React Flow.
-- **Resizable Layout**: A custom draggable divider allows users to resize the editor and visualizer panels dynamically.
+- **Keyboard Delete**: Select a skill node and press `Delete` or `Backspace` to remove it.
 - **Syntax Highlighting & Error Detection**: Rich YAML code editing experience with error feedback when the YAML syntax is invalid or missing required properties (like `id` or `label`).

 ---